 White Sox pitchers John 'Blue Moon' Odom (5 innings) and Francisco Barrios (4 innings) combined to no-hit the A's, 2-1.
 The win will be the Chicago starter's last of his 84 victories in the major leagues.

 At Candlestick Park, the Giants beat the Cubs 9-8 in a game that began at Wrigley Field.
-The contest was suspended with two outs in the top of the eighth and resumed in San Francisco eight days later.
+The Chicago contest, interrupted three times by rain, was suspended with a man on first and two out in the top of the eighth inning because of darkness.

 Cubs' slugger Dave Kingman, who hit a pair of round-trippers yesterday, becomes the sixth player in major league history to hit three home runs in one game twice in a season. ''Sky King's' trio of long flies isn't enough when Chicago drops the Shea Stadium contest to the Mets, 6-4.